contentful/apps/apps/google-analytics-4/README.md

 To develop this app locally, there are a few prerequisites you will want to have in place:

-- A Google Analytics 4 property in an active Google Analytics account.
-You will also need to have Google Analytics gathering data on a public website somewhere in order to generate metrics you can use to display and test
+- A Google Analytics 4 property in an active Google Analytics 4 account.
+You will also need to have the Google Analytics 4 property gathering data on a public website somewhere in order to generate metrics you can use to display and test
 - A Contentful organization and space
 - A development definition of the app itself